GetResponse Pricing: The Full Picture in 2026

 Users can design landing pages, set up signup forms, drip campaigns, and send newsletters without any monthly volume limitations.
 Basic features such as list segmentation, performance analytics, and Google Analytics integration also come in handy.

-While it’s one of the better email marketing automation plans cost-wise, it doesn’t include the advanced automation, A/B testing and ecommerce capabilities needed for complex marketing email campaigns.
+While it’s one of the better email marketing automation plans cost-wise, it doesn’t include the advanced automation, A/B testing, and ecommerce capabilities needed for complex marketing email campaigns.
+If your list size grows beyond the contact limit, you can easily upgrade to accommodate more subscribers.

 Marketer Plan